sethdford/sample-app/StatusTrackerFunction/README.md

    - If data is not in cache, DAX retrieves it from DynamoDB and caches it for future requests

 This architecture ensures high performance, scalability, and reliability for the Status Tracker service.

+## Date Handling

+The Status Tracker Function uses a string-based approach for handling dates:

+- All date fields (`createdDate`, `lastUpdatedDate`, `estimatedCompletionDate`, `actualCompletionDate`) are stored as strings
+- Dates are formatted as ISO-8601 strings (e.g., `2023-06-15T14:30:45.123Z`)
+- This approach provides several benefits:
+  - Simplified serialization/deserialization when working with JSON
+  - Consistent representation across different systems and programming languages
+  - Easier to read and debug in logs and database records
+  - Avoids timezone and formatting inconsistencies

+When working with dates in your application code, you can convert these strings to Date objects as needed using standard Java date parsing functions.

 ## License